getoutreach/extensibility-sdk/docs/context.md

 ![alt text](assets/prospect_plugin.png 'Salesforce prospect plugin')

-We have created SDK support for a set of dedicated manifest keys to enable addon creators to receive this external prospect information and use it to link data in their own dataset with the outreach account through the same shared external ID used in both systems.
+We have created SDK support for a set of dedicated manifest keys to enable application creators to receive this external prospect information and use it to link data in their own dataset with the outreach account through the same shared external ID used in both systems.

-There are three context keys available for addon creators to access current Outreach user info:
+There are three context keys available for application creators to access current Outreach user info:

 - **acc.ext** retrieving external account info
 - **pro.ext** retrieving external prospect info